EPUB FixerKDP upload error scanner

 Declare or reconnect the existing nav file when it is clearly the intended navigation document.

-No reliable navigation exists.
+No reliable navigation file exists.

 3. Concrete path example